-These Stuffed Zucchini Boats are a delicious way to use fresh zucchini as a main dish.
+These Stuffed Zucchini Boats are a delicious way to use fresh zucchini as a main course.
 Hollowed out zucchini are filled with a savory Italian meat sauce made with beef or ground turkey and topped with melted cheese.
 This is a great way to get more veggies at dinner!

 Italian stuffed zucchini boats are a great way to enjoy an Italian-style dinner without getting weighed down by a big plate of pasta.
 The savory tomato meat sauce is just like I would make for pasta night, but served in zucchini boats instead.